MSc Bioinformatics and Systems Biology / Course details

 - provide a biological background to the data types of genomics, proteomics and metabolomics;

-- develop the computational and analytical understanding necessary as a platform for processing biological data;
+- develop the computational and analytical understanding and skills necessary for processing biological data;

 - demonstrate applications and worked examples in the fields of bioinformatics and systems biology, integrating with student involvement through project work.